Blogging Guidelines & Approval Process

 - Offer a fresh angle – a point of view you don’t often read online or hear in conversation.

-- Keep it informal – write like you talk.
+- Keep it informal – write as you talk.
 Pretend you are talking to your sister/mother/friend.

 - Keep it simple – use short paragraphs, headings or bullet points to make the post easier to read.